 Chase Sapphire Preferred

 The Chase Sapphire Preferred, a Visa Signature credit card, is our top pick for a card with an annual fee under $100.
 It’s also currently offering a 60,000-point sign-up bonus after you spend $4,000 in your first three months.

 You’ll earn Chase Ultimate Rewards points on dining, travel, streaming, and more.
-Plus, enjoy perks such as a complimentary 12-month DoorDash DashPass membership (otherwise $9.99 per month) and up to $60 in credits towards a Peloton membership.
+Plus, enjoy perks such as a complimentary DoorDash DashPass membership through 12/31/24.
 Combined, all of these benefits can help offset the cost of the $95 annual fee.